 For our chickens, we can grow particular herbs that we’ll dry and store that will be added into their feed during the winter months when snow covers the ground.
 We can grow a variety of herbs that we can line their nesting boxes with (fresh in the summer, dried the rest of the year) and plant around their coop area that keep lice, ticks, and parasites away.
 Not only does this help with the feed bill, but it makes for happy, healthy chickens, which in turn results in greater egg production!

-Some great herbs to grow around the coop would be feverfew, wormwood and catmint.
+Some great herbs to grow around the chicken coop would be feverfew, wormwood and catmint.
 Herbs to grow to supplement our chicken’s diets would be fennel, nasturtium, sage, comfrey, nettle, alfalfa leaf, marjoram, dandelion leaf, chickweed, fennel seed, mints, lemon balm, parsley—even marigold, rose petals, and oregano!
 As you can see there a many different herbs for chickens to grow, some of which will grow on their own without much work from you.

 In the spring and summer when you get dandelions don’t spray or use a weed killer on them.
 Have the children go out and pick them and toss them into the chicken coop.
 You get them out of your lawn, the chickens get a healthy treat, and the children enjoy feeding the chickens!